 A derivative instrument is more accurately viewed as a way of reallocating risk among different parties or substituting one type of risk for another.
 Every investment by the Fund, including an investment in conventional securities, reflects an implicit prediction about future changes in the value of that investment.
-Every Fund investment also involves a risk that the expectations of the Subadvisor and/or Advisor, as applicable will be wrong.
-Transactions in derivative instruments often enable the Fund to take investment positions that more precisely reflect the expectations of the Subadvisor and/or Advisor, as applicable concerning the future performance of the various investments available to the Fund.
+Every Fund investment also involves a risk that the expectations of the Advisor will be wrong.
+Transactions in derivative instruments often enable the Fund to take investment positions that more precisely reflect the expectations of the Advisor concerning the future performance of the various investments available to the Fund.
 Derivative instruments can be a legitimate and often cost-effective method of accomplishing the same investment goals as could be achieved through other investments in conventional securities.